 If you are purchasing a new house or condo from the builder or buying a house that has been extensively renovated, the Harmonized Sales Tax (HST) of 13% will apply.
 Buyers of new homes and condos can apply for federal and provincial government rebates to offset portions of the HST.
 The HST does not apply on the purchase price of resale homes and condos.
 Also a buyer does not pay Land Transfer Tax on the HST portion of the purchase price.

-While there are no additional taxes for foreign buyers purchasing real estate in Toronto there are tax implications for foreign owners when they sell property in Toronto.
+Be aware that are tax implications for foreign owners when they sell property in Toronto.
 A foreign seller may be subject to a non-resident withholding tax of 25% on the sale price of the property.
 Further details can be found on the Canada Revenue Agency website.
 One should consult with their own accountant to fully understand the Canadian tax rules and implications of selling a property in Toronto as a foreign owner.

 Once you are an owner of property in Toronto you will have to pay yearly property taxes to the City of Toronto.
 The annual property tax is calculated by multiplying the tax rate and the current value of the property.
 The City of Toronto mails out tax bills twice a year.